 As a nation of pet enthusiasts, with over 67% of families in the USA having some sort of pet, predominantly cats and dogs, the passing of a pet can be a very upsetting event.
 Our pets become an essential component of the family and for some people, pets are their only companion.
 This effectively means that the emotional investment we put into our pet/owner connection is enormous.
 For many, a puppy is like a child, thus the popular phrase fur infant.

 Even I lost my pet but Luckily, because of grief counselor, I know that bereavement is a bereavement,” regardless of whether the dead person had four legs or two.
-Both cause major emotional turbulence and such insensitivity from others can be hard to cope with.
+Both cause major emotional turn grief counseling near me opulence and such insensitivity from others can be hard to cope with.

 A far healthier way to move ahead is to sit with the psychological loss for a time and to allow the feeling of grief to pass through you.
 Lighting a candle and spending a few minutes every day thinking of your furry friend can be useful, especially in case you do this at a time when you’d ordinarily be visiting your pet’s needs — for example when you would ordinarily be taking your dog for a walk in the evenings.